Meet the team

 Joel has been writing software since high school alongside earning a PhD in mathematics, his lifelong hobby, from Lehigh University.
 A common thread of his software experience has been writing libraries to enable other developers' productivity and he is delighted to continue that emphasis with Conducto.
 When not writing software, Joel is frequently found on a bicycle.

 Ryan is a self-taught developer who has been building responsive web-based applications for small startups and large Fortune 500 companies since 2009.
 Ryan enjoys contributing to the open source community and helping mentor others.
 When not writing code, he can be found playing drums, camping, hiking, and supporting local pubs.

 David has a decade of experience in data engineering and architecture, specializing in high volume, distributed data processing and data science.
 When he's not working on Conducto, he works on retro indie games and old bicycles.

 Matt is a collector of eclectic technology skills and a lifetime student.
 He's not sure whether he wants to grow up to be a data scientist, a math teacher, an inventor, or a fiction writer--so he spends his time bouncing between hobbies that are relevant to those things.
 He gets a kick out of helping people with technology problems, and thinks that Conducto solves a lot of those, so he's excited to help introduce people to the tool.

 Ivan is a rising freshman at the University of Chicago, and an intern for the summer of 2020.
-When he's not writing code for conducto on his Dactyl Manuform, you could find him either running or studying to become a grandmaster on codeforces.
+When he's not writing code for Conducto on his Dactyl Manuform, you can find him either running or studying to become a grandmaster on Codeforces.

 Jory has been consulting for over 10 years, usually involving a mix of technologies to solve novel problems.
 During that time he earned his Ph.D. researching artificial cognition and teaching technical seminars.
 He enjoys skiing, diving, and playing music.